mkner/basic-pid/docs/examples.rst

 accurately handled by multiple interacting process control systems.
 One of the most fundamental is the wheel velocity controller.

-The following example is of a wheel velocity controller that is from adapted from the working code set of an operational Autonomous Mobile Robotic system.
+The following example of a wheel velocity controller is adapted from the working code set of an operational Autonomous Mobile Robotic system.

 The WheelVelocity class is derived from a base class that runs a handler function as a as a background I/O process.
 This type of process has a buffer and buffering